aperkins19/Docker_template_python_datascience_jupyter_bespoke_packages/README.md

 # Conclusion

 You can now write jupyter Notebooks for data science.
-*To make a new one, click the NEW button in the top right on the Juptyer File Explore and select 'Python Notebook'.*
+**To make a new one, click the *NEW* button in the top right on the Juptyer File Explorer and select 'Python Notebook'.**
 The files in the container should be mapped to the local directory specified in step 3.

 I hope you find this useful and have fun!